byung806/EEG-Classification/README.md

 ## Summary
 Frontotemporal dementia (FTD) is a type of dementia making up a significant portion (about 10\%-20\%) of all dementia cases today.
 However, diagnosis has proven to be difficult.

-This project involves the classification of EEG features extracted from datasets of Frontotemporal dementia and healthy subjects.
-This classification **explains specific brain qualities that guide the model's decisions**, enhancing the **explainability and trustworthiness of diagnosis models** for doctors and patients.
+This project classifies EEG features from frontotemporal dementia and healthy subjects, revealing specific brain qualities that guide the model's decisions.
+It bridges raw clinical data and patient care by turning EEG signals into human-readable insights.
+By **improving the explainability and trustworthiness** of diagnosis models, this research ultimately supports **more informed and reliable patient care**.

 ## How does it work?